Data usage statement

 Raw data is available with restricted access on a Graduate Outcomes wiki space.
 If you intend to use data from other sources to calculate statistics, please be aware that the above rounding and suppression scheme may have already been used and therefore you may need to refer back to raw data.

 Please ensure that whenever you use, reproduce or reference any survey response data you include an attribution and caveat on behalf of HESA in the form below:

-Contains HESA Data: Copyright Higher Education Statistics Agency Limited 2020.
+Contains HESA Data: Copyright Higher education Statistics Agency Limited [2020 for 2017/18 data, and 2021 for 2018/19 data].
 The Higher Education Statistics Agency cannot accept responsibility for any inferences or conclusions derived by third parties from its data.

 Please note that HESA has advised all data users against attempting to directly compare data between Graduate Outcomes and Destinations of Leavers of Higher Education (DLHE) data.
 Any such comparisons are likely to generate highly questionable results that are open to misinterpretation.

 DDAR will need to ensure that these data usage instruction are passed on to others accessing Graduate Outcomes data via Raiser’s Edge.
 Any new approaches to graduates using the Graduate Outcomes data, for instance for Case Studies, should issue a new privacy notice related to this additional data collection.

 The survey is owned by HESA.
 Each Higher Education provider is supplied with their own graduates' coded survey data, complete with additional derived fields.
 Data quality issues have been raised with HESA.
 We have cleaned the text fields using our Careers Service expertise as best we can to provide the detail that we understand is helpful internally.
 It is an inappropriate manipulation of the data to amend the HESA coding.
 This release has been labelled as experimental data by HESA.